kord117/QR-code-component/README.md

 # QR-code-component
-frontendmentor challenges to recreat a qr code component
+frontendmentor challenges to recreat a qr code component hi